Private Internet Access VPN (PIA)

 Like most other VPN providers, PIA offers a choice of plans of different duration.

-The monthly plan is $6.95, the six month plan, $35.95 and a full year $39.95, a pricing structure that encourages users to sign up for the annual account.
+The monthly plan is $9.95, a full year $39.95, and a two-year plan $69.95, a pricing structure that encourages users to sign up for the annual account.

-A 7-day money-back guarrantee is offered which is shorter than the 30 days offered by a number of other VPN services but more than adequate for evaluation purposes.
+A 30-day money-back guarantee is offered which is similarly offered by a number of other VPN services and more than adequate for evaluation purposes.

 Clients are available for Windows XP or newer, OS X 10.7 or newer, iOS or newer and Android or newer.
 There is also an installation script for Ubuntu Linux and an excellent set of online guides containing manual installation instructions for a wide variety of other platforms and devices.

-The website says the PIA network covers 18 countries with more than 2911 gateways.
+The website says the PIA network covers 77 countries with multiple gateways.
 Not sure what they exactly mean by “gateways” but when I checked the server list in the PIA client I can see 18 countries with 9 servers in the USA, and two in the UK, Canada and Australia.
 Everywhere else there is one server per country.
 This is somewhat smaller than some of the other VPN networks though server coverage in the USA is excellent.

 How well does this VPN protect your privacy and security?